 Here you’ll learn how to think critically about education, how to teach various disciplines, and how to connect those disciplines to facilitate learning—all while applying your knowledge in local schools and enhancing your experience with elective courses.

-You’ll round out your degree with a second major in English, history, mathematics, biology, chemistry, physics, earth/environmental science, Spanish, Latin, or French—preparing you to teach in these subject areas.
+You’ll round out your degree with a second major in English, history, mathematics, biology, chemistry, physics, earth/environmental science, French or Spanish—preparing you to teach in these subject areas.
 To focus your degree further, you can add a concentration in Special Education.

 When you graduate, you’ll be prepared to teach children in grades 8–12 in a variety of classrooms covering an array of subjects.